antonioortegajr/PHP-Lambda-Runtime/Readme.md

 ## Overview

 This repo contains an implementation of PHP runtime layer with AWS Lambda.
+Everything you need is already included.

 Files:
 1. `runtime/php` - Statically compiled PHP 7.2.11 on alinux 2017.03